 - What did you take away from the day you spent with the self-proclaimed “last great shark hunter”?

 - Why do recreational fishermen continue to hunt shark for sport?
 How can conservationists take a stand against trophy tournaments glorifying the murder of sharks?

 - Tell us about what is was like to see sharks up close and personal in their natural habitat.
 Weren’t you just a tiny bit scared?

 - What’s extraordinary about the work of Greenpeace Rainbow Warrior activists?

 - What specific policy changes or regulations do you support for the protection of sharks?

 - What is your ultimate goal for Emperors of the Deep?
 What can anyone who cares about the future of our planet do to help save the sharks?

-- Where can people buy your book or see your film?
+- Where can people buy your book?